Lango people

-The Lango are a Nilotic ethnic group.
-They live in north-central Uganda, in a region that covers the area formerly known as the Lango District until 1974, when it was split into the districts of Apac and Lira, and subsequently into several additional districts.
-The current Lango Region now includes the districts of Amolatar, Alebtong, Apac, Dokolo, Kole, Lira, Oyam, Otuke, and Kwania.
-The total population of Lango District is currently about 2,884,000.
+The Lango people are an ethnic group in north-central Uganda, reportedly belonging to the Ateker peoples.
+They live in a region that covers the area formerly known as the Lango District until 1974, when it was split into the districts of Apac and Lira, and subsequently into several additional districts.
+The current Lango region now includes the districts of Amolatar, Alebtong, Apac, Dokolo, Kole, Lira, Oyam, Otuke, and Kwania.